 Long term capital gains are charged if you hold the asset for over a year.
 In this case, the appreciation is taxed at long term capital gains rates, rather than at your ordinary income tax rate.

 Long term capital gains rates are 0%, 15%, or 20% depending on your income.
-Here are the income levels for married filing jointly.
+Here are the income levels for married filing jointly for 2021:

-Additionally, there is a net investment income tax (NIIT) of 3.8% if your income is over a certain amount:
+Additionally, there is a net investment income tax (NIIT) of 3.8% if your income is over a certain amount (for 2021):

 - Single filers – $200,000